ktorio/ktor-documentation/topics/forward-headers.md

 ## Get request information {id="request_info"}

 ### Proxy request information {id="proxy_request_info"}

-To get information about the proxy request, use the `call.request.local` property inside the [route handler](Routing_in_Ktor.md#define_route).
+To get information about the proxy request, use the [call.request.local](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.request/-application-request/local.html) property inside the [route handler](Routing_in_Ktor.md#define_route).
-The code snippet below shows how to obtain information about the host and port:
+The code snippet below shows how to obtain information about the host/port to which the request was sent:

 ```kotlin
 ```